EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Get all hosts - `async getHosts()`
-Get all the hosts registered in Evernode in paginated manor.
+Gets all the hosts registered in Evernode in paginated manor.
 The result's are paginated.
 Default page size is 20.
 _Note: Specifing both filter and pagination does not supported. _

 ### Parameters